simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 #### Expert spawn rates & bonuses

 The first experts of any company are included in its [starter package](../packages-factions), but all following experts will appear over time. __Keeping a Production Line running__ will eventually create a new expert in its field, e.g. producing goods with a Farmstead will generate Agriculture experts over time.
-After a total of 5 experts is reached, new experts will still be created, however no more than 5 at a time can be active.
+After a total of 5 experts is reached in one particular industry, no new experts will be created in that industry.
+A total of 5 experts can be active _per industry_ and a total of 6 experts at a time can be active across _all industries_ in a base.

 | Expert no.	| Days required | Bonus		   |
 |---------------|---------------|--------------|